 **Every one is different, so your function/aesthetics timeline might be be longer or shorter or you might be more in tune with the progression of your planning journey.
 Pay attention and check in with how you’re feeling!

-#4 Make a Plan for Your Regular Planning Layouts
+#4 Make a Plan for Your Regular Layouts

-It wasn’t a huge deal.
+It wasn’t really a huge, forehead-smacking deal.
 I just added the missing layout in where I could, but after flubbing up my layouts a few months in a row I decided to create a plan for my regular planning.
 I just made a list of layouts that I wanted to include each month.

 This year, now that I have more bullet journaling experience, I’m hoping to get a little more creative with planning my planning routine. 😉